IvanBongiorni/GAN-RNN_Timeseries-imputation/README.md

 ----

 # WORK IN PROGRESS.
-I'm currently testing the performance of the baseline seq2seq model and fixing deterioration function
+I have prototyped Vanilla seq2seq and GAN.
+Partially adversarial training is on the way and should be ready soon.

 Author: Ivan Bongiorni